Time Travel: How to Build a Precision Digital Clock with Arduino & DS3231

 • CR2032: Non-rechargeable.
 Safe.
 Lasts years.

-• LIR2032: Rechargeable.
-Some Cheap DS3231 modules have a “charging circuit” built-in (a diode and resistor).
-If you put a non-rechargeable CR2032 in a module designed for LIR2032, the Arduino will try to “charge” it.
-This can cause the CR2032 to swell or leak.
+• Warning: Don’t put CR2032 in a charging module without modification.
 Pro Tip: Desolder the diode/resistor on cheap modules if you use CR2032s.
 Or just buy name-brand modules (Adafruit/Sparkfun) that are safe by default.

 The Bill of Materials (BOM)